wolfSSL/wolfssl-examples/tls/README.md

     return 0;               /* Return reporting a success               */
 ```

 Now that we have a socket, let's fill out our address.
-Just after the `if`
+Just after the "Create a
-statement where we set `sockfd`, add these lines:
+socket [...]" block, add these lines:

 ```c
     /* Initialize the server address struct with zeros */